 In certain cases, physiotherapy measures can support the effect of the dental treatment.
 Combining them makes a targeted treatment of the jaw muscles possible as well as the manual relief of the jaw joints.
 For some patients, physiotherapy alone could be prescribed.

-An orthopaedic examination can help to find causes, e.g. in the area of the spine, and treat them on time.
+A clinical examination carried out by a medical specialist for orthopaedics can help to find other causes, e.g. in the area of the spine, and treat them on time.